Tom Kruning is an obstetrician who keeps the mill running: ‘When I had to wait to deliver, I read books about mills in the meantime’

 Tom is now retired, but he is still busy with the mill and the garden.
 Together with other mill owners, he also compiled the book ‘Mills Must Turn’ to mark the fiftieth anniversary of Gilde van Molenaars.
 It includes history stories, interviews and photographs.

 And his son Zippe also became a mill owner.
 When he graduated at the age of eighteen, Zippe was the youngest mill owner in the Netherlands.
-Tom’s now thirty-year-old son is a mill consultant at Vereeniging de Hollandsche Möllen and has recently become head miller at the oil mill De Bonte Hein on Zaanse Schaans.
+Tom’s now thirty-year-old son is a mill consultant in Vereeniging de Hollandsche Molen and has recently become chief miller at the oil mill De Bonte Hein on the Zaanse Schans.
 “He is world famous in Milland.
 I’m really proud of it.”